Tesla Model X SUV - Reliability & safety

 No evidence of reliability yet, but Tesla’s reputation is encouraging

 The Tesla Model X was crash-tested by Euro NCAP in late 2019, earning a five-star safety rating.
-In 2016, Tesla was the runaway winner of our Driver Power manufacturer survey but since then it hasn’t made an appearance due to too few responses from owners.
-However, we’ve heard little in the way of complaints from Model X owners, even with the vast array of technology hidden under the car’s bodywork.
+In 2016, Tesla was the runaway winner of our Driver Power manufacturer survey, and it came an impressive second in 2022's results.
+The Tesla Model X didn’t make it into the survey’s top 75 cars list, however.

 Tesla Model X reliability

 The latest Driver Power survey results may well place the brand well ahead of many more established rivals overall, but reliability doesn’t appear to be one of Tesla’s strong points.
 More than 44% of Tesla owners reported a fault within the first year, which was a higher proportion than any other manufacturer.
 The Model X is closely related to the Model S under the surface and that car is now well proven.
 However, some owners in America have reported faults with the ‘falcon wing’ doors.

 When the Model X was crash-tested by Euro NCAP it scored a maximum five-star rating - the same overall score as the Model S and Model 3.
 The Model X rated highly across the board, including 98% for adult occupant protection and 81% for child occupant protection.

 Thanks to its advanced suite of standard safety kit that includes autonomous emergency braking and the ‘Autopilot’ driving assistance system, the Model X scored a highly impressive 94% for safety assistance - a rating only matched in 2019 by the Model 3.